-Instances that use instance store for the root device automatically have instance stores available on them (for the root partition and other data you want to add).
-Any data on those stores is deleted if the instance fails or terminates (except for data on the root device).
-However, after you launch an instance, you can provide it with persistent non-root data by attaching one or more Amazon EBS volumes.
+Instances that use an instance store volume for the root device automatically have instance store available (the root volume contains the root partition and you can store additional data).
+Any data on an instance store volume is deleted when the instance fails or terminates (except for data on the root device).
+You can add persistent storage to your instance by attaching one or more Amazon EBS volumes.

 Instances that use Amazon EBS for the root device automatically have an Amazon EBS volume attached.
 The volume appears in your list of volumes like any other.
-The instances don't expose ephemeral storage by default.
-However, you can add ephemeral storage by using a block device mapping.
-You can also add additional Amazon EBS volumes for non-root data; for more information, see Block Device Mapping (p.
-522)).
-For information about what happens to the ephemeral storage and volumes when you stop an instance, see Stopping Instances (p.
-375).
+The instances don't use any available instance store volumes by default.
+You can add instance storage or additional Amazon EBS volumes using a block device mapping.
+For more information, see Block Device Mapping (p.
+529).
+For information about what happens to the instance store volumes when you stop an instance, see Stop and Start Your Instance (p.
+298).